Statistically Truthful Auctions via Acceptance Rule: Introduction

-Strategy-proofness in essence relates closely to the concept of regret in auctions, a crucial metric that indicates whether the outcomes of a given auction mechanism, or any other model, are strategy-proof.
-Specifically, a mechanism with low regret ensures that bidders have little incentive to deviate from their true valuations.
-In other words, a low-regret mechanism encourages truthful bidding, which is a cornerstone of strategy-proofness \citep{DuettingFJLLP12,milgrom2004putting, Myerson81}.
-The importance of low regret in auctions cannot be overstated.
-In a practical sense, low regret translates to higher revenue for the auctioneer and more efficient allocation of resources among bidders.
-Moreover, it fosters trust in the auction mechanism, as participants can be confident that truthful bidding is in their best interest \citep{krishna2009auction}.
+Strategy-proofness is tightly linked to regret in auctions: regret measures the incentive of bidders to deviate from the truth, so a mechanism with low regret leaves bidders little reason to misreport their true valuations.
+Put differently, low regret promotes truthful bidding, yielding at the limit a strategy-proof auction mechanism \citep{DuettingFJLLP12,milgrom2004putting, Myerson81}.
+The practical stakes are clear: lower regret supports greater trust in the mechanism, since participants can be confident that bidding truthfully is roughly in their best interest, and thus enables the auctioneer to guarantee higher revenue and more efficient allocation of resources across bidders \citep{krishna2009auction}.

-A critical issue in deploying data-driven mechanisms for auctions, particularly those based on DNNs, is the lack of statistical guarantees during test time for new auctions.
-While these models are trained to minimize regret on average, leading to low-regret outcomes in many cases, they occasionally produce predictions for allocations and payments that grossly violate the low-regret requirement in unseen scenarios.
-This limitation is visualized in Figure~\eqref{fig:hight_regretnet_issue}, illustrating that data-driven auction mechanism (RegretNet) fails to attain low-regret levels.
-While the average regret across many scenarios tends to be low, the presence of high regret values in the tail of the distribution is evident in the red zone in Figure \ref{fig:rgt_density}.
-Figure \ref{fig:rgt_vs_num_auc} underscores this issue further by showing an increase in the maximum regret as the number of auctions evaluated grows, suggesting that the model's reliability diminishes as it encounters a wider variety of auction contexts.
+A critical deployment issue for many data-driven---DNN-based---mechanisms is the absence of statistical guarantees at test time for new auctions.
+Although these models are trained to minimize regret on average and often achieve low-regret outcomes, they can still output allocations and payments that severely violate the low-regret requirement on unseen instances.
+This limitation is illustrated in Figure~\ref{fig:rgt_density}: the well-known RegretNet mechanism \citep{dutting2019optimal} does not consistently attain low regret, with a visible tail of high-regret outcomes (the red zone).
+While average regret may be small across many scenarios, the tail behavior persists.
+Figure~\ref{fig:rgt_vs_num_auc} emphasizes this point by showing that the maximum test-time regret rises as more auctions are evaluated, suggesting diminished reliability as the model encounters a broader range of auction contexts.